 - 1. If parents find it necessary to transfer their children to another school, they should notify the school well in advance so that all records, reports, and accounts may be taken care of properly. - 2.
-Parents must sign the necessary forms for release of records.

-- 3. Student records will be mailed to the school to which the child is transferring upon request of that school for records. - 4.
+Parents must sign the necessary forms for release of records. - 3.
+Student records will be mailed to the school to which the child is transferring upon request of that school for records. - 4.
 Tuition refund is prorated after \$300 per child (textbooks and instructional supplies) and \$150 technology fees per family have been subtracted from the total cost for the family. - 5.
 An "exit interview" may be conducted with the student and their family either in person or with a written survey. - 6.
 If a student wishes to discontinue enrollment or transfer from St. Patrick School and then return to St. Patrick School, an interview with the student and their family may be scheduled.
 Re-enrollment back into St. Patrick School is not automatic. - 7.
-The enrollment and placement of a student, transferring to St. Patrick School from another school or from a home school setting, will be on a probationary level.
-All requested student records, observation as needed, and possible placement testing must have been completed and analyzed. - 8.
+Transfer Students All requested student records, observations as needed, and possible placement testing must have been completed and analyzed.
 Enrollment for transfer students to St. Patrick School is contingent upon the approval of the Principal and Pastor.